Adding Custom Fonts

 To add a custom font to your website theme using these instructions requires v24 or later.

-- In the left sidebar, navigate to POWER X YOUR COMPANY → Child.css
+- In the left sidebar, navigate to POWER X YOUR COMPANY → child.css

 The fonts will be added directly to your child.css file, it may have a different name depending on how the files were named when the child theme was created.